arober11/dnamatch-tools/README.md

 Indicates the SNPS per chromosome in an autosmal file from the like of Ancestry, 23AndMe, FTDNA, ... , or a combined file Along with counts of the CALLS and NO CALLS per chromosome

+Usage:   DNA_file_state.sh <rawfile[.txt|.csv]> [,]

+Purpose: Reports SNP counts, per chromosome, with a count of calls, and no calls.

+defaults:
+  rawfile = AncestryDNA.txt
+  deliminator  = tab (AncestryDNA)

+Nb: To use the with a FTDNA raw file, sepcify a deliminator of ',' withoug (the quotes).

 **Usage**: refer to comments in the script, and see example output in the output folder